Elinaghai/GRMHD-ejecta-tracer-code/README.md

 .
 ## Deployment

-These codes may be executed by submitting the batch files available in the repository.
+These codes may be executed by submitting batch files.
 In the case of the MareNostrum supercomputer, the tracer code (for example) can be run using
 ```bash
 sbatch job_script_tracer.pbs
 ```